 - The right cues or triggers, including progress bars, to complete a task.

 And just like in games played for entertainment, employees want to feel a real sense of competition, even if they’re competing with themselves.

-There’s no shortage of examples of companies who have profited from gamification strategies.
+There’s no shortage of examples of companies that have profited from gamification strategies.

 - Nike’s running app, Nike+, is a masterpiece of gamification that’s used by customers to track their physical activity.
 Nike uses the collected data to market directly to customers in the future and has seen its member base more than double in the first years of the program.

 - Google has gamified the travel expense reporting process for its employees.
-When employees don’t spend their entire travel allowance they can choose to donate the unused portion to a charity, apply it to a future trip, or receive it in their next paycheck.
+When employees don’t spend their entire travel allowance, they can donate the unused portion to a charity, apply it to a future trip, or receive it in their next paycheck.
 The result?
 Submission compliance reached 100%.

-For employees and customers alike, workplace gamification works because it triggers powerful human emotions that translate into positive experiences.
+Workplace gamification works for employees and customers alike because it triggers powerful human emotions that translate into positive experiences.
 It also rewards “good” behavior and gives people a true sense of achievement.
 And when employees are happy, your customers are too, as they receive an improved customer experience.

-Employees report they feel much more motivated and a lot less bored when they receive gamification training.
-Good gamification design fosters better engagement by keeping employees and teams playing to gain more points and rewards or to simply discover more information.
+Employees report feeling much more motivated and less bored when they receive gamification training.
+Good gamification design fosters better engagement by keeping employees and teams playing to gain more points and rewards or to discover more information.

 The good news is gamification is pretty darn simple to implement.
 Using gamification techniques like leaderboards, quizzes, challenges, and more, you can quickly increase engagement and loyalty and generate positive user experiences.
-Here are some tips to keep in mind as you adopt gamification into the workplace.
+Here are some tips to remember as you adopt gamification into the workplace.